How Low Can You Go?

 Ending Revision Date: October 31, 2026 – The participant’s Handicap Index on this date will be used as the ending point for determining improvement through the duration of the challenge.

-Minimum Number of Rounds: Golfers must post a minimum of 180 holes in any combination of 9 or 18-hole rounds from May 1 through October 30, 2026.
+Minimum Number of Rounds: Golfers must post a minimum of 10 full rounds (180 holes) in any combination of 9 or 18-hole rounds from May 1 through October 30, 2026.

 Posting Scores: In the spirit of the Rules of Handicapping, players are expected to post all eligible scores immediately after play.

-Prizes: Grand prize winner for each flight within each division receives an engraved crystal trophy PLUS a $250 Gift Card from Pro Golf Discount, AND a pair of golf shoes from TRUE Linkswear.
+Prizes: The most improved golfer within each flight and division will receive an engraved crystal trophy to commemorate winning the challenge.
 Additionally, all participants are entered into a random drawing each month for WA Golf swag.

 Determination of Winners